-Global demand for Internet Protocol (IP) video content delivery and storage is growing, driven by the rapidly increasing consumption of IP video as consumers turn to streaming services, and cable operators make vast arrays of new IP video content available to subscribers.
+Global demand for Internet Protocol (IP) video content delivery and storage is growing, driven by the rapidly increasing consumption of internet-delivered video as consumers turn to streaming services, and cable operators make vast arrays of new IP video content available to subscribers.
 Service providers are also pursuing new DVR opportunities that shift delivery and storage away from traditional set-top storage to cloud-based models.

-According to the latest industry analysis in the Cisco Visual Networking IndexTM, consumer Video on Demand traffic is expected to double by 2022 with IP video comprising 82% of all IP traffic.
+According to the latest industry analysis in the Cisco Visual Networking IndexTM, consumer Video on Demand traffic has doubled in 2022 with IP video comprising 82% of all IP traffic.
 Content owners and broadcasters are also leveraging IPTV technologies to deliver services directly to subscribers using over the top (OTT) business models.
-Open cache technology, such as that being standardized by the streaming video alliance is aimed at consolidating IPTV traffic utilizing strategically placed cache capacity that reduces cost and network latency.
+Open cache technology, such as that being standardized by the streaming video alliance is aimed at consolidating IPTV traffic utilizing strategically placed cache capacity that reduces cost and network latency and significantly increases quality of experience.